vvo/docs/docs/redirects.md

     /pass-through /index.html    200
     /ecommerce    /store-closed  404

-When the status code is 301, 302 or 303 BitBalloon will redirect to the target url.
-With any other status code BitBalloon will render the target url with the specified status code.
+When the status code is 301, 302 or 303 Netlify will redirect to the target url.
+With any other status code Netlify will render the target url with the specified status code.

 This means that you can define **rewrite** rules as well as **redirects** by specifying 200 as the status code.